StetHD/tarifa-book/installation/index.md

 [developer.apple.com](http://developer.apple.com/).

 On windows you'll have to ensure that the [PowerShell execution policy](http://technet.microsoft.com/library/hh847748.aspx) is not set to `Restricted` nor `AllSigned`.
-A good setting for tarifa is setting the policy to `RemoteSigned` for the `CurrentUser` scope and this can be achieved by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` as an administrator in a PowerShell.
+A good value for tarifa is setting the policy to `RemoteSigned` for the `CurrentUser` scope and this can be achieved by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` as an administrator in some PowerShell.

 When the SDKs are properly installed you can install tarifa with *npm*: